openstack-archive/fuel-plugin-xenserver/doc/source/guide.rst

 #.
 Create new VMs in XenCenter for the compute nodes

 #.
 Select all Compute virtual Machines, Right click on one of the
-   Virtual Machines and select "Add Management Network"
+   Virtual Machines and select "Manage internal management network"

 #.
 Use the dialog to add the Host Internal Management
    Network to the compute virtual machines